 Scientists must provide documentation for each experiment that they undertake so that successive generations can build on their findings.
 In order to build on past findings, it is critical that the results be reproducible.
 This requires that scientific papers provide a detailed description of what was done in order to achieve the observed results.
 Each laboratory report in this course will follow an outline containing the sections; (1) Background and Introduction, (2) Methodology, (3) Results, (4) Conclusions, and (5) References.
-Laboratory reports must be typewritten and double-spaced so that they can be easily read and graded.
+Laboratory reports must be typewritten (double-spaced) and printed by each student so that they can be easily read and graded.
 Recall that the purpose of these reports is "to learn how scientists communicate their findings with colleagues via the written word."